kateolmstead/javascript-sdk/README.md

 The index on the right provides a holistic overview of the <strong>full integration</strong> process.
 From it, you can jump to specific points in this document depending on what you're looking to learn and do.

 To clarify where you are in the timeline of our integration process, you've completed our basic integration.
 Doing so will enable you to track engagement behaviors from the PlayRM dashboard (having incorporated the Engagement Module).
-The following documentation will provides succint information on how to incorporate additional and more in-depth segmentation functionality by integrating any, or all of the following into your game:
+The following documentation provides succinct information on how to incorporate additional and more in-depth segmentation functionality by integrating any, or all of the following into your game:

 <ul>
     <li><strong>User Info Module:</strong> - provides basic user information</li>
     <li><strong>Monetization Module:</strong> - tracks various monetization events and transactions</li>
-    <li><strong>Virality Module:</strong> - tracks the social activities of users</li>
-    <li><strong>Milestone Module:</strong> - tracks significant player events customized to your game</li>
+   <li><strong>Custom Events Module:</strong> - tracks significant player events customized to your game</li>
 </ul>

-Along with integration instructions for our various modules, you will also find integration information pertaining to messaging frame setup, as well as a sample facebook application with code examples to contextualize how you might incorporate our SDK.
+Along with integration instructions for our various modules, you will also find integration information pertaining to messaging frame setup, as well as a sample Facebook application with code examples to contextualize how you might incorporate our SDK.

 ## Demographics and Install Attribution